-The vet is stumped as to what's going on - she's been tested MANY times (at least 6) for a urinary tract or bladder infections and they've always come back negative.
+The vet is stumped as to what's going on with my accident prone cocker.
+She's been tested MANY times (at least 6) for a urinary tract or bladder infections and they've always come back negative.

 She's been checked out by the vet and there were no issues or explanations.

 Any suggestions or information that you have would be greatly appreciated - I know Zoe and I are both getting frustrated with this.